Trev004/DGL-409-Wuikinuxv-Learning-App/README.md

 ## Running the App
 For development, I'm using `npm run dev` <br> For showcasing, you can instead use this [link to the website](https://wuikinuxv-language-app.netlify.app/)

+## MVP
+As of this stage, the app displays info on the language, just the basics, nothing too advanced as this meant to be beginner friendly and I didn't want to overload a new user (though even this *may* be too much).
+Audio, word, and meaning. <br>
+The list of words is added dynamically, meaning to add a new word all one would need to do is add the proper info to the [words.json](Wuikinuxv%20Learning%20App/src/assets/words.json) file and the app *should* automatically pull from there and add it to the list.